Gieneq/Audio-Spectrum-Display/schematics/README.md

 # Circuit theory basics

 Before touching topic of real circuit, several words about the circuit theory must be written.
-When considering resistive load rules can be applied more generally to impedances.
+When considering resistive load rules can be applied more generally to impedance.

 When designing blocks of analog filters, several parameters must be considered:
 - output impedance of filter,